JoeFairplay/new-project-template/README.md

 Cloned project to local folder in sandbox
 Tested new folder project for usability (PASSED)
 # Final Clean Up
-Add sass folder
+Added sass folder
-Convert from scss folder to sass folder
+Converted from scss folder to sass folder
 Commit and Push